mekaufman/iam/mfa.md

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Settings**.
 2. Click **Edit** for the Account login setting.
 3. Select **None**, **Non-federated users only**, or **All users** depending on which type of authentication you want to require.
-4. Select the check box to confirm that you understand the impact of requiring MFA for users in your account, if you select the non-federated users only option.
+4. Select the checkbox to confirm that you understand the impact of requiring MFA for users in your account, if you select the non-federated users only option.
 5. Click **Update**.

 ## Setting up your TOTP